turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ```

 Recognize that as your app develops, you will write a similar test for the
 `purchased` className.
-Then for more properties as the requirements for the app extend to more features.
+Then again, for more properties as the requirements for the app extend to more features.

 ### Add Classnames Package